This website uses cookies. Read more about our cookie/privacy policy.

 Hailing from Brixton, Akeem Balogun is a Sheffield based writer whose online exhibition of writing Written Gallery is a beautiful expression of creative reality, taking the reader into a realm of fictitious imagination.

-The Storm, Akeem's latest piece of work, is a collection of thirteen short stories exploring human survival, launched on 19 October 2020 through Okapi Books, Akeem's independent publishing company.
+The Storm, Akeem's latest piece of work, is a collection of thirteen short stories exploring human survival, launched in October 2020 through Okapi Books.
 Having first met Akeem at an Our Mel writing workshop that I hosted in 2018, when I heard earlier this year that he and others had set up Okapi Books, it made my heart soar.
 I was intrigued to hear the story behind it.

 I spoke to Akeem before his appearance at Off The Shelf Festival of Words in conversation with Yorkshire based award-winning writer Benjamin Webster on 18 October 2020, to find out more about his new book and the why behind Okapi Books.